 Creating Router Transformation in Informatica Source Definition

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Products] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica Router Transformation example, we use the [Products] table from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

 Create an Informatica Router Transformation Target Definition

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL tables (Router1, Router2 and Router3) as our target definitions.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition
+In this Informatica Router Transformation example, we are using the already created SQL tables (Router1, Router2, and Router3) as our target definitions.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

 Creating Router Transformation in Informatica Mapping